© Nyul | Dreamstime.com

-- First, patients are asked to be aware of their spontaneous breathing for one minute.
+- First, patients were asked to be aware of their spontaneous breathing for one minute.

-- Next, they practice six poses that are very slow isometric exercises at 50% of the patient’s maximal physical strength, coordinated with the timing of breathing.
+- Next, they practiced six poses that were very slow isometric exercises at 50 percent of the patient’s maximal physical strength, coordinated with the timing of breathing.

-- Last, the patients practice abdominal breathing for one minute.
+- Last, the patients practiced abdominal breathing for one minute.

 To study the effects, the researchers randomly divided 30 chronic fatigue syndrome patients who did not have satisfactory improvement after receiving conventional therapy into two groups.
 The control group was treated with conventional drug therapy and the active treatment group was treated with both conventional drug therapy and isometric yoga consisting of 20-minute daily yoga sessions, twice a week, with a yoga instructor and the other days at home for approximately two months.